joeguilmette/ee-vvv-wordmove/readme.md

 ###Installing Wordmove
 My [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) fork has a `pre-provision.sh` file.
 If you dump it into `vvv/provision` Wordmove will get installed next time you provision vvv.
 There are some other tools in there as well that you can comment out if you like.

-###Configuring www-data to be Wordmove compatible
+###Configuring www-data to play nice with Wordmove
+This is a pretty hacky and possibly insecure way to handle this issue.
+If you have a better method, let me know.

 - Add an alias to give www-data a shell with `$ alias openitup='sudo usermod -s /bin/bash www-data'`.
 Now by running `$ openitup` www-data has shell access.
 Run this now.
 - Give www-data a password with `$ sudo passwd www-data`
-- Create some ssh keys for www-data with `$ su - www-data ssh-keygen -t rsa -C "your_email@example.com"`.
+- Create some ssh keys for www-data with `$ su - www-data -c ssh-keygen -t rsa -C "your_email@example.com"`.
 This is a huge pain in the ass, but it's just permissions.
 In the end, you should have `/var/www/.ssh` with three files, `authorized_keys`, `id_rsa` and `id_rsa.pub`.
 Permissions for these files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
 - Next, run `$ vagrant ssh` from your vvv folder.
 This will ssh you into the vvv vm you've set up.
 - Create some ssh keys in your vagrant box with `$ ssh-keygen -t rsa -C "your_email@example.com"`
 - Now you need to send your ssh key from Vagrant to the remote www-data user via `$ cat ~/.ssh/id_rsa.pub | ssh www-data@1.1.1.1 'cat >> .ssh/authorized_keys'`.